For Facts, Definitions, Background Information

 Expert Opinions and Research can be found in BOOKS:

 Expert opinions can be found in books: see our local book catalog for searching.
-You may want to expand your search to the I-Share state-wide catalog (using the drop-down option on the top right) or our electronic book page.
+You may want to expand your search to the I-Share state-wide catalog (using the drop-down option below the search box) or our electronic book page.

 Selective list of gender and women's studies associations, learned societies, or professional organizations.